How to repair your credit after bankruptcy and get your finances back on track.

 What types of credit cards can I get after bankruptcy?

 If you want to apply for a credit card after bankruptcy, it’s important to look for cards that have reasonable eligibility requirements for your circumstances.
 Some options include:

-Such a card comes with a low minimum income requirement, and would offer little in terms of features.
+These cards come with low minimum income requirements and offer basic features.
 However, this could be the right type of tool to manage your finances.

 Some credit cards allow you to apply with another person, which means both your credit histories will be assessed for the application and you will share responsibility for the account.
 If the other applicant has a good credit history, it can increase your chances of the credit card being approved so that you can start building up a good credit score.